 But one time, a few years ago, as I read this passage something shocking dawned on me.
 Sometimes, I am the enemy.
 Sometimes my words are injurious, my actions harassing, or at least relentlessly annoying.
 I am the youngest of 3 brothers, I am sure they would support me in this claim.

 There is a well known verse later in the Sermon on the Mount (Matthew 7.12).
 It says “So whatever you wish that others would do to you, do also to them”.
-So let’s put these 2 verses together.
+In Luke’s account of this passage, (chapter 6.27-31) they all come together.
 When I am mean, oppressive, hurtful to others- when I am their enemy, how would I want them to treat me?
 Do I want them to hate me back, carry a grudge and wish mean, harmful things to happen to me?
 Or do I want them to love me, pray for me, go against what I deserve from them and be shown grace?
 Definitely option number 2.
 So with that in mind, how then should I treat those that are oppressing, hurting or insulting me?
 With love, grace, prayer and forgiveness.